ocapraro/ocapraro/README.md

 # Howdy :wave:
-I'm highschool student hailing from the beautiful city of San Francisco.
+I'm Oscar Capraro, a highschool student hailing from the beautiful city of San Francisco.

 Check out: